|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Have you found, as I have, that women suffering from depression usually worry about the effect of their illness on the baby?
 The woman may need to be reassured that there is no time limit for establishing a strong mother-child bond, no critical point after which all is lost.
 It may be important to explain to any older children that their mother is not well, that she will get better, that it is not their fault, nor is it the fault of the baby.

-On this track, we have discuss symptoms and factors.
+In this section, we have discussed symptoms and factors related to postpartum or postnatal depression.
 These have included characteristics, predispositions, emotional causes, external factors and consequences for the family.

-On the next track, we will discuss when a woman becomes a mother.
-This will include a feeling of suffocation, everything revolving around the baby, making motherhood the only source of fulfillment and the “icing on the cake” technique.
+In the next section, we will discuss when a woman becomes a mother.
+This will include a feeling of suffocation, everything revolving around the baby, making motherhood the only source of fulfillment and the "icing on the cake" technique.

 Online Continuing Education QUESTION